jkirsons/BLDC-Driver-IFX007T/README.md

 * [SN65HVD230QDR CAN Tranceiver](https://www.ti.com/lit/ds/symlink/sn65hvd230q.pdf)

 This example code is flashed to the board using VSCode & PlatformIO, using the Espressif 32 Platform, and [SimpleFOC](https://simplefoc.com) (2.1.0) Library.

 You will need a USB to UART dongle connected to the UART port to Flash/Monitor.

+To enter Bootloader flash mode, hold the boot button, tap reset, then let go of the boot button.

 CAN is not yet implemented in the test code.

 ![PCB Image](/images/PCB-Front.png)